-Larch Hill House is off the western side of Old Well Road, outside the current conservation area boundary.
-It is set in an irregular 8 acre plot which includes, one of the wells within the grounds that gave Moffat its fame and prosperity.

-Where they are relevant to the development of Moffat and where they reflect similar character in terms of plot pattern, some areas have been looked at to consider whether they should be included within the boundary of the conservation area.
-There is further consideration given to this later in the document.
+Larch Hill House is off the western side of Old Well Road, outside the 1977 conservation area boundary.
+It is set in an 8 acre plot which includes one of the wells within its grounds that gave Moffat its fame and prosperity.
+Some areas have been looked at to consider whether they should be included within the boundary of the conservation area, where they are relevant to the development of Moffat and reflect similar character in terms of plot pattern.
+This is given further consideration later in the document.
+Plot Pattern Moffat Conservation Area contains a range of plot patterns reflecting different periods and types of development.

-Plot Pattern

-Moffat Conservation Area contains a range of plot patterns reflecting different periods and types of development.
 The main period of development dates back to the 18th century, during which much of the town centre was rebuilt.
-Despite almost wholesale rebuilding, this appears to have largely followed original plot or feu patterns - evidenced in part by James Tait's first protraction map of 1758 (see Plot Patterns) - and subsequently modified and expanded upon by further development throughout the 18th and 19th centuries.
+Despite almost wholesale rebuilding, this appears to have largely followed original plot or feu patterns evidenced in part by James Tait's first protraction map of 1758 (see Plot Patterns) - and subsequently modified and expanded upon by further development throughout the 18th and 19th centuries.
+Hopetoun House and Archbald Moffatt House survived the 18th century redevelopment.
+Moffat House was the first large plot on the west of High Street, built 1762-66, and along with the Annandale Hotel and Balmoral Hotel introduced a change in the pattern of plot scale and proportion in High Street which continued during the 19th century.